 Remark 3 (Composition with timed automata).
-A NeTA is composed with a TA by synchronization with shared actions in Σ , where we are allowed to add input symbols as actions on transitions of NeTA.
+An NeTA is composed with a TA by synchronization with shared actions in Σ , where we are allowed to add input symbols as actions on transitions of NeTA.
 A composed TA presents behavioral properties independent of recursive context switches such as the environment.
-Although this extension does not increase the expressiveness of NeTAs, it is very useful to model and analyze the behavioral properties in the component-based manner [10, 11].
-A formal definition of the parallel composition, between a NeTA \mathcal{N} and a TA \mathcal{A} , written as $\mathcal{N}||\mathcal{A}$, is formally defined in [6].
+Although this extension does not increase the expressiveness of NeTAs, it is very useful to model and analyze the behavioral properties in the component-based manner [9, 10].
+A formal definition of the parallel composition, between an NeTA \mathcal{N} and a TA \mathcal{A} , written as $\mathcal{N} || \mathcal{A}$, is formally defined in Appendix A.